White Bra with fairy lights in the background

 An open lingerie drawer with bras neatly placed in a row

-We'd all love a walk-in closet, but sometimes an overflowing lingerie drawer is the only option.
-The way you store your lingerie can actually cause some real damage, so here's our advice:
+We'd all love a walk-in closet, but sometimes an overflowing underwear drawer is the only option.
+The way you store your underwer can actually cause some real damage, so here's our advice:

 • Make some more room.
 Chuck out the old stuff – anything that's worn or never wear anymore.
 Give your favourites some room to breathe in the drawer, check out our tips on spring cleaning your lingerie drawer for more advice.